Hospital Discharge Planning: A Guide for Families and Caregivers

-Medicare says discharge planning is "A process used to decide what a patient needs for a smooth move from one level of care to another."
-Only a doctor can authorize a patient's release from the hospital, but the actual process of discharge planning can be completed by a social worker, nurse, case manager or other person.
+Medicare states that discharge planning is “a process used to decide what a patient needs for a smooth move from one level of care to another.”
+Only a doctor can authorize a patientʼs release from the hospital, but the actual process of discharge planning can be completed by a social worker, nurse, case manager, or other person.
 Ideally, and especially for the most complicated medical conditions, discharge planning is done with a team approach.

 In general, the basics of a discharge plan are:

 - Evaluation of the patient by qualified personnel

 - Discussion with the patient or his representative

 - Planning for homecoming or transfer to another care facility

 - Determining whether caregiver training or other support is needed

 - Referrals to a home care agency and/or appropriate support organizations in the community